-The Gazley Hills Ranch sits on the outskirts of Smithville, Texas, a quaint country town near the Bastrop/Fayette County line.
+The Gazley Hills Ranch sits on the outskirts of Smithville, Texas.
+Smithville is a quaint country town near the Bastrop/Fayette County line.
 Located just 46 miles from the state capital, this property would make for a great commuter ranch.
 The 394 acre property boasts great topography not easily found in these parts.
-Mature hardwoods line the hill tops and draws, under the tree canopy lies hours of exploring.
+Mature hardwoods line the hilltops and draws, under the tree canopy lies hours of exploring.

 The property is offered as Surface Only.
-There are no leases or known history of drilling activity on the property.
+No leases or known history of drilling activity on the property.

 CONTACT: Tallon Martin - Broker Associate